FayeGuidry/CipherAssist/README.md

 Push feature branches (formatted feature-\*), merge into development branch.
 Releases will have their own branches after each initial release, where features and/or fixes can be merged in during deployment.
 Development branch is always a release ahead of the most recent feature branch.
 Final releases will be merged into master, with any later work being done on their corresponding release branch.

 ## Credits
-Project Lead, Software Design - Connor Guidry (ConnorGuidry)
+Project Lead, GUI Integration, Documentation - Connor Guidry (ConnorGuidry)

 GUI Design and Implementation - Geoffery Powell (Geoffery10)